dkorver/food/index.md

 ### Interacting with APIs: Example with the Financial data API

 I am creating a vignette to show how to contact an API using functions I’ve created to query, parse, and return well-structured data.
-Then we'll use them to do a little exploratory data analysis.
+Then we'll use them to do some exploratory data analysis.

 ## Requirements